drichardson/FrameCount/README.md

-# FrameCount
+# UE4 FrameCount
-Tool to help measure FPS and input lag.
+Tool to help measure FPS and input lag of a system running a UE4 based game.

+The tool is implemented as a stripped down Unreal Engine 4 game in order to provide a baseline FPS and input lag for games built on top of UE4.
+This may add >= 1 frame of input lag depending on how UE4 is buffering frames.

 Implemented with Unreal Engine 4.23 in a Blueprint only project.